cameron5906/conclave/README.md

-# Quorum
+# Conclave

 A democratic multi-agent LLM workflow framework for building consensus-driven AI processes in C#.

-Quorum makes it easy to orchestrate multiple AI agents with different personalities, have them collaborate on tasks, and reach decisions through various voting and consensus mechanisms.
+Conclave makes it easy to orchestrate multiple AI agents with different personalities, have them collaborate on tasks, and reach decisions through various voting and consensus mechanisms.

 ## Features